 In my free time, I enjoy writing young adult novels and spending time with my family.
 I also like movies, comics, and Star Wars; oh, maybe I already mentioned that.

-I was lucky enough to watch Star Wars for the first time way back in ’77.
-That viewing changed my life, craving Sci-fi, and cinema excellence ever since.
-I soon realized that Steven Spielberg, John Williams and of course George Lucas were the men to turn too.
-I felt a website celebrating their works was needed.
+Rob was lucky enough to watch Star Wars for the first time way back in ’77.
+That viewing changed his life, craving Sci-fi, and cinema excellence ever since.
+He soon realized that Steven Spielberg, John Williams and of course George Lucas were the men to turn to.
+He felt a website celebrating their works was needed.

 Working in the I.T. environment by day (he considers himself a welsh Chief O’Brien) by night he turns to his love for all things geeky (and his wife, Rachel.)
 He considers it a real honour to be asked by Coffee With Kenobi to be a contributor to their consistently brilliant show.

-I’ve been a Star Wars fan since my Dad took me to see the first film way back in 1977.
-I was eight years old and it had a HUGE impact on my life.
-I love everything about that galaxy far, far away — and I’m a big fan of the Expanded Universe (or Legends, as it’s now known) as well as the growing official canon.
-I’ve also been known to collect an item or two (or three or four).
-Luke Skywalker is my favorite character and my favorite film in the saga is Return of the Jedi.
+Lisa has been a Star Wars fan since her Dad took her to see the first film way back in 1977.
+She was eight years old and it had a HUGE impact on her life.
+She loves everything about that galaxy far, far away — and she is a big fan of the Expanded Universe (or Legends, as it’s now known) as well as the growing official canon.
+She’s also been known to collect an item or two (or three or four… or more).
+Luke Skywalker, Kylo Ren, Cassian Andor, Kanan Jarrus, and Jyn Erso are her Top 5 favorite characters.
+As far as films go, Rogue One, The Last Jedi, and Return of the Jedi are her Top 3.
+It gets a bit tougher to decide after that, so don’t make her choose.
+She is really looking forward to Solo!